Agaricus julius: Description

 The cap is 5–15 cm wide, sometimes larger.
-The appearance of this mushroom is very similar to the store-bought portabello mushroom.
+The appearance of this mushroom is very similar to the store-bought portobello mushroom.
 It stains slightly yellow where damaged or nicked.
 The cap is light brown with a scaled pattern.
 When young, it has a cottony veil covering the gills.
 The mushroom can become quite large as the cap opens.
 The gills are initially pinkish-gray to pink when young, then turning brown at maturity; crowded; not attached to the stipe.

 The stipe is 2–3 cm wide, and 5-15 cm long.
 The stalk is usually shaggy when young, becoming smooth at maturity, curved with a larger bulbous base.
 Once the cap opens it leaves a thin yellowish to light brown skirt-like ring on the stipe.
 When mature, the stalk can turn darker above the ring.
 The cap flesh can stain yellow in fresh specimens where nicked or handled.
 It has a very distinct cherry-almond smell.
 The spore color is chocolate brown.

 In culture

-In March 2025, with the signing of bill HB25-1091, A. julius became the state mushroom of Colorado.
+In March 2025, the fungus became the state mushroom of Colorado.